biologist79/ESPuino/README.md

 * General-configuration (volume, neopixel-brightness, sleep after inactivity)

 ### FTP (optional)
 In order to avoid exposing uSD-card or disassembling the Tonuino all the time for adding new music, it's possible to transfer music onto the uSD-card using FTP.
 Please make sure to set the max. number of parallel connections to ONE in your FTP-client.
 My recommendation is [Filezilla](https://filezilla-project.org/).
-But don't expect fast transfer, it's only around 145 kB/s and decreases dramatically, if music is played in parallel.
-Better stop playback then doing a FTP-transfer.
-Default-user and password are set via `ftpUser` and `ftpPassword`.
+But don't expect fast data-transfer.
+Initially it was around 145 kB/s but after modifying ftp-server-lib (changing from 4 kB static-buffer to 16 kB heap-buffer) I saw rates up to 360 kB/s.
+Please note: if music is played in parallel, this rate decrases dramatically!
+So better stop playback then doing a FTP-transfer.
+Default-user and password are set via `ftpUser` and `ftpPassword` but can be changed later via GUI.

 ### Files (IMPORTANT!)
 Make sure to not use filenames that contain German 'Umlaute'.
 I've been told this is also true for mp3's ID3-tags.